ExamProCo/gen-ai-training-day-workshops/docs/workshop-1.md

 There are more advanced ways like using Amazon Bedrock Prompt Management.

 ### Tip 8.
-Single-Turn convesation is create for traditionals ML tasks
+Single-Turn conversation can be used to perform traditional ML tasks

 A single-turn conversation returns a single response, and an LLM can serve the same purpose as traditional ML models that perform single outputs eg. Classification, Regression, Catagorization